VinodAkkireddy/ScreenScrapper/README.md

 Responsible for Converting/Populating Jsoup Document objects as POJOs

 Facade layer - Package : pac.facade
-Responsible for orchestrating the process,
+Responsible for orchestrating the process.

-/**
-	 * Following process is carried out in this method
+ Following process is carried out
-	 *

 	 * Step 1: Get List of Jsoup Document objects from service layer representing the products on web page.
 	 *
 	 * Step 2: Convert/Populate List of Documents objects to List of Product data objects - Uses ProductDataBuilder